 First, sunlight radiates photons, which are invisible energy molecules.
 These photons are then absorbed by conductive layers that house electrons.
 The photons then collide with the electrons, knocking them free of their atoms.
 Next, these electrons move through the conductive coating and enter the solar cell.
-Then, when positive and negative sides of a cell interact, they form an electrical current.
-When the electrons move throughout this circuit, they begin to produce electricity.
+Then, when the positive and negative sides of a cell interact, they form an electrical current.
+When the electrons move throughout this circuit, they begin to produce electricity called direction current (DC) power.
 This movement of electrons happens in each cell and there are several cells that make up each panel.
-Multiple panels circuited together, create a solar array.
+Multiple panels circuited together create a solar array.
 Thus, the more panels, the more cells, meaning the more electricity for your home.

 When your solar system generates extra solar energy, your utility grid will provide an on-bill credit.
 This process is referred to as net metering.
 How much your utility company will pay for your unused solar credits depends on your utility company and the state you live in.
 In Massachusetts, utilities provide credit remarkably close to the electric retail rate.

 Richie Bonney, our Vice President of Project Development, went solar over a year ago and is experiencing tremendous savings.
-Richie’s system produces enough energy every month to sell back to the grid and offset his entire electric bill (right).
+Richie’s system produces enough energy every month to sell back to the grid and offset his entire electric bill.
 Solar panel ownership allows the relationship between utilities and customers to flip so that the utility company credits solar customers for their energy instead of the customer purchasing energy from the utility.
-National Grid owes Richie $254.10 for the excess energy that was automatically sent back to the grid.
+National Grid owes Richie $254.10 for the excess energy that was automatically sent back to the grid via net metering.

 In addition to net metering, the Massachusetts Department of Energy Resources (DOER) has unveiled the Solar Massachusetts Renewable Target (SMART) program.
 The SMART program allows solar owners to receive money, in addition to their electric bill credit, for their solar production at a set kilowatt-hour rate.
-SMART is a declining block system.
-Once Block 1 fills up, solar customers will be enrolled in SMART’s second block and so on.
-There is a 4% loss in incentives as you move down the blocks, estimating that the average customer who doesn’t get into Block 1 will lose an estimated 8-10% in savings.
-Currently, National Grid customers will receive around $0.11 per kWh of electricity produced, while Eversource clients collect about $0.14 per kWh.
-Those enrolled in SMART will receive a monthly check with their solar incentives.
+SMART is a declining block system, meaning that available incentives decline as time goes on.
+There is a 4% loss in incentives as you move down the blocks, estimating that the average customer who doesn’t get into Block 1 will lose an estimated 8-10% in savings compared to those in Block 2.
+Those enrolled in SMART will receive a monthly check.

-Currently, U.S. residents are entitled to a 30% tax credit on the amount they pay to own a solar system.
-Renewed in 2015 by Congress, this tax credit has allowed countless U.S. residents to go solar.
-Yet, this tax credit might not be in effect for much longer.
-The current administration does not advocate for the tax credit and is seeking ways to cut down spending on renewables.
+Currently, U.S. residents are entitled to a 26% tax credit on the amount they pay to own a solar system.
+Renewed in 2015 by Congress and again in 2020, this tax credit has allowed countless U.S. residents to go solar.
+This tax credit will be decreasing to 22% in 2023, and 0% in 2024.
+However, commercial solar projects can expect a 10% tax credit in 2024.
 This makes solar a pressing issue as time may be running out on large incentives.
-This year, 2019, is the last year that customers can take advantage of the 30% Federal tax credit.
-It is imperative to go solar before the tax credit expires since it is partly responsible for solar customers’ rather quick return on investments.
+It is imperative to go solar before the tax credit expires since it is partly responsible for solar customers’ quick return on investments.